 It has more than a kilometer of horseshoe-shaped coastline and is surrounded by beautiful mountains.
 The sand is white, the water is crystal clear, and there are practically no waves, which makes it perfect for swimming.

-The most iconic feature of the beach are the two Sherman tanks that belonged to the US Army.
+The most iconic feature of the beach is the two Sherman tanks that belonged to the US Army.
 In the past, this beach was used for military practices and was abandoned when they left the country.
 This is a perfect spot for taking photos.

 2. La Monserate beach, Luquillo